Andrew Chesterton road tests and reviews the Hyundai Accent SR with specs, fuel consumption and verdict.

 The Accent SR is available with a six-speed manual ($16,990) or, as we've tested here, a six-speed automatic transmission ($18,990).
 That's a fair old premium over the $14,990 (man) $16,990 (auto) Active, but you do get a bigger engine and a genuine six-speed auto instead of a CVT transmission.

-As in the base-model Active, you'll find manual air-conditioning, cloth seats and a fairly pokey 5.0-inch touchscreen that's both Apple Car Play and Android Auto equipped.
+As in the base-model Active, you'll find manual air-conditioning, cloth seats and a fairly pokey 5.0-inch touchscreen that's comes equipped with Apple Car Play.
 But springing for the SR will add a set of machine-faced 16-inch alloys, some sporty exterior touches and cool LED DRLs.
 You'll also add front fog lights and dusk-sensing projector headlights.